movement-disorders/walking-labs/feature-engineering/README.md

 A step towards focusing discretely on Walking.
 We want to be able to recognize a single step pattern, considering left and right origin.
 From there, we'll dig deep for [Step & Stride Length](http://www.clinicalgaitanalysis.com/teach-in/step/)[^1].
 Moving up from there, other gait subtleties interest us besides measuring & analizing.
 We'd like to come up with a waist portable device that can warn when a movement can suddenly put an individual in harm's way (more on this in *[a specific folder to be pointed at]*).

 This study helps on analyzing real data captured with an accelerometer, then massaged and finally turned into a prediction model as actionable data.
-It's a interesting training to take.
+It's an interesting training to take.

 [^1]: Unencrypted link.
 Use just for reading please.
 Do not fill any data.
 Although, you shouldn't be asked to anyway.